 Moderator: Ms. Heidi Negendank

 The goal of the Music Production Club is to bring together people who are interested in music to learn about how music production works.
-The club hopes to reintroduce creativity and positive thinking through members' passion for music.
+The club hopes to cultivate creativity and positive thinking through members' passion for music.
 We want to assist students with any musical projects that they want to work on; focuses of the club include recording, mixing, editing, and mastering.
 Anybody, regardless of experience level, is invited to either aid in production or learn production from experienced members and officers.

 Moderator: Mr. Steve Scott